Key points

 What is a housing bubble?

 The overarching law of economics is the supply/demand theory.
-Note, ‘supply’ isn’t necessarily always part of the housing bubble definition.
-The latest Australian Bureau of Statistics (ABS) data indicates 44,000 homes were built in the September 2020 quarter, yet house prices across the capital cities increased, on average, by more than $5,000.
-Go figure - it’s not as black and white as it seems.
+Note, 'supply' isn't necessarily always part of the housing bubble definition.
+The latest Australian Bureau of Statistics (ABS) data indicates tens of thousands of homes are approved to build in any given month, yet home prices keep on increasin'.

 Think of a housing bubble like a hot nightclub.
 There's people waiting to get in - they're the people yet to enter the market.
 They're all cold and shivering and moody standing in line.
 Then there's the people inside - they're the people who have at least paid a house deposit and have a mortgage.
 Most are having a great time.

-If the nightclub gets too full (the bubble gets too big), the rowdier bunch get kicked out e.g. those who default on their mortgage.
+If the nightclub gets too full (the bubble gets too big), the rowdier bunch get kicked out e.g. those who default on their mortgage or have to sell.
 Too many expensive Jagerbombs (mortgage rate rises) can also turn people off, and in addition, the people waiting in line get tired and give up (lower demand).
 And that is how a bubble could start to burst.

 Identifying a housing bubble